adelphi-ed-tech/au-courses/courses/intro-to-programming.md

-the Educational Technology Program at Adelphi University: http://education.adelphi.edu copyright 2012-2016 Matthew X. Curinga http://matt.curinga.com
+the Educational Technology Program at Adelphi University: http://education.adelphi.edu copyright 2012-2018 Matthew X. Curinga http://matt.curinga.com
 This work is licensed under the Creative Commons Attribution-ShareAlike 3.0 Unported License.
 To view a copy of this license, visit http://creativecommons.org/licenses/by-sa/3.0/ or send a letter to Creative Commons, 444 Castro Street, Suite 900, Mountain View, California, 94041, USA.
 We ask, but do not require, that attribution includes a link to our websites (above).
-version: 2.1
+version: 3.1
 Based on work available here: https://github.com/mcuringa/adelphi-ed-tech-courses -->

-**Computer Science 0145-602, Fall 2016**
+**Computer Science 0145-602, Fall 2018**

-**Keywords:**  computer programming, CS1, javascript, computational thinking, critical computational literacy
+**Keywords:**  computer programming, CS1, javascript, computational thinking, critical computational literacy, problem solving

 **Description:** This course introduces students to programming and some core concepts of computer science, using a modern, object oriented